codingnewton/PythonSearchEngine/readme.md

 ---

-That's it, we hope you have a pleasant experience using our program.
+As three non computer science students developing this, we hope you have a pleasant experience using our program.
 And please give us a better grading :joy: